TomasBoda/agent-lang/thesis.md

   ],
 }
 ```
 The top-level unit (root node) is the program itself.
 It has a body, which is an array of statements (declarations).
 In our example program, the only statement is an agent declaration with identifier `person`.
 This agent declaration also has a body, which is an array of property declarations.
 The first property declaration has a value of a numeric literal, whereas the second property declaration has a value of a boolean literal.
 Each node should also have the `position` property holding the line number and character of the corresponding node in the source code, which is useful for providing the user a detailed description of potential errors.
 However, for the sake of this AST showcase, the `position` properties are omitted.
-This above AST is a real example of the AgentLang parser's output, which is then passed to the runtime module for real-time AST evaluation.
+This above AST is a real example of the AgentLang parser's output, which is then passed to the runtime module for the real-time AST evaluation.

 #### 5.1.4 Runtime
 The runtime module is the final step in the process of interpreting AgentLang's source code.
 It's main responsibility is traversing the valid AST structure, evaluating it in real-time and producing the final program's output.
 This technique is, however, specific to interpreters only.
-Interpreters depend on the implementation language, in this case TypeScript, that merely recognizes the intentions of the AgentLang program and performs calculations of the AgentLang's program using its own data types, structures and mechanisms, whereas compilers transform the AST into machine instructions directly executable by the target CPU architecture.
+Interpreters depend on the implementation language, in this case TypeScript, that merely recognizes the intentions of the AgentLang's program instructions and performs calculations of the AgentLang's program using its own data types, structures and mechanisms.

-The runtime module works fundamentally in a very similar way to the parser module, as far as the structure and recursive evaluation manner is concerned.
+The runtime module works fundamentally in a very similar way to the parser module, as far as the structure and recursive evaluation is concerned.
 The structure of the runtime module looks like the following:
 ```ts
 class Runtime {